 A Scan Profile holds all the configuration for Application Scanning of your web application, and is also the basis of billing for Starter and Professional plans.
-You can find all your Scan Profiles under Scan Management.
+You can find all your Scan Profiles under the Application Scanning page.

 Scan Profiles allow you to tailor fit the behavior of Application Scanning to your web application, such as adding authentication to scan behind login, or changing what can be scanned.
 You can run Application Scanning any number of times for a Scan Profile, one scan at a time.